guptaraghav29/CS180Project/README.md

 1. Given make and model and/or year of a car, the average price distribution among the regions.
 (Shows a bar graph)
 2. Given make and model and/or year of a car, average price of the selected entries.
 3. Given make of a car, probability of a sale for a given year.
 (This is perfomed with incremental analysis.
-Shows a scatter plot)
+Shows a line plot)

 Other Features: